 Diary of a Provincial Shopkeeper

-with thanks to EM Delafield for the absolutely brilliant source material
+Unreliable musings on life in retail, with enormous thanks to the quite brilliant EM Delafield for the source material.

-with thanks to EM Delafield for the absolutely brilliant source material
+Unreliable musings on life in retail, with enormous thanks to the quite brilliant EM Delafield for the source material.

 w/c June 14th : Buying and Selling